Fluoride Treatment – Adults & Children

 Don’t we get enough fluoride already?

 Because the benefits of fluoride are widely recognized, the mineral is added in low concentrations to drinking water in many areas.
 It is also an ingredient in most toothpastes.
-However, children and individuals at increased risk of tooth decay can benefit from fluoride treatments that contain a much higher concentration of the mineral than is present in drinking water or in over-the-counter products.
+However, children and individuals at increased risk of tooth decay can benefit from fluoride treatments that contain a much higher concentration than is present in drinking water or in over-the-counter products.
 This type of treatment is only available from your dentist.

 Who will benefit most from fluoride treatment?